 If the first goal dropped decibels level in the stadium, then Ronaldo’s screamer of a freekick from 41-yards struck the crowd dumb!
 Ronaldo unleashed a thunderbolt from the right side of the pitch, leaving Almunia beaten at his near post.
 The Arsenal faithfuls couldn’t believe what had just happened.
 Credit to Ronaldo for the strike, but a goalie of Almunia’s class should’ve done better.
 Arsenal were disappointingly out of sorts at home and lacked the spark in their passing gameplay; despite Robin van Persie’s return to the team, they never posed a threat to Van der Sar’s goal.

-Although I’m delighted for United who booked a consecutive final’s spot, I feel for the lad, though; Fletcher who’s been an inspiration this season, backing up his commendable work ethic with form on the pitch.
+Although I’m delighted for Manchester United who booked a consecutive final’s spot in the Champions League, I feel for the lad, though; Fletcher who’s been an inspiration this season, backing up his commendable work ethic with form on the pitch.
 He will be missed in the final at Rome.
 Let’s hope the rest of the guys win it for him!